- Corporate Responsibility

 We are committed to limiting the traffic associated with our operations.
 We help reduce the number of trucks on local roads through three primary practices:

 - Pipeline Systems for Water Transport: Moving water to and from operational sites can result in an increase in truck traffic.
 To limit this, we aim to move fresh water via underground and surface pipelines, in lieu of trucks; we are continually building up our pipeline system in Pennsylvania and West Virginia for this purpose.
-Thanks to these water pipelines, we completely eliminated the need to truck fresh water to our work sites in our Southwest Appalachia Division in 2019.
+In 2020, in our Southwest Appalachia division, 98% of fresh water used was transported via pipeline.
+In our Northeast Appalachia division in 2020, 90% of fresh water used was transported by pipeline.
 We continue to expand both freshwater and produced water pipelines in an effort to continue to eliminate the need for trucking water.
 We also use pipelines to share water with other operators nearby, further reducing truck traffic, road impairment and pollution while ensuring steady access to water resources.

-- Centralized Logistics Operations Center: When trucking is needed, our Logistics Operations Center actively manages our operations to minimize traffic, road impacts and vehicle emissions by planning efficient routes that avoid high-traffic periods as well as bridges and roads not built for heavy truck traffic.
+- Centralized Logistics Operations Center: When trucking is needed, our Logistics Operations Center actively manages our operations to minimize traffic, road impacts and vehicle emissions, by planning efficient routes that avoid both high-traffic periods as well as bridges and roads not built for heavy truck traffic.

-of fresh water carried by pipelines company-wide in 2019
+of fresh water carried by pipelines companywide in 2020

 Each year, SWN and the natural gas industry pay millions of dollars in state taxes, impact fees and maintenance fees, which are often used to restore and maintain highways and secondary roads.
 We also work with local road departments to help support road maintenance with our own equipment.